-“There are a whole lot of stills out here, and mine’s one of the only legal ones,” owner and brew master of High Ridge, Jamie Ray, says.
-“It’s also one of the smallest.”
+"There are a whole lot of stills out here, and mine's one of the only legal ones," the owner and brewmaster of High Ridge, Jamie Ray, says.
+"It's also one of the smallest."

-Jamie’s operation consists of a two-gallon drum still, capable of producing around twenty-five gallons a day of shine.
-It’s inside of a small barn, located next to a truck farm, which is just a sprawling graveyard of rusted out trucks and abandoned trailers.
+Jamie's operation consists of a two drum still, capable of producing around 25 gallons a day of shine.
+It's inside of a small barn, located next to a truck farm, which is just a sprawling graveyard of rusted-out trucks and abandoned trailers.

-Compared to some of the illegal distilleries recently busted by The Moonshine Task Force, an entity of Alabama’s Alcohol Beverage Control board, or ABC, Jamie’s operation is relatively small.
-The Board, which operates a statewide monopoly on liquor sales is funded by a liquor tax, and performs its own enforcement of Alabama's notoriously strict alcohol regulations.
+Compared with some of the illegal distilleries recently busted by the Moonshine Task Force/enforcement.aspx), an entity of Alabama's Alcohol Beverage Control board, or ABC, Jamie's operation is relatively small.
+The Board, which operates a statewide monopoly on liquor sales, is funded by a liquor tax/serve.aspx) and performs its own enforcement of Alabama's notoriously strict alcohol regulations.
 Recently, enforcement has taken the form of a massive crackdown on their only competition: bootleggers.

 An ABC Beverage Store.
 Part of the same organization that's busting bootleggers

-“Just up the road, they busted an eight gallon still last week,” Jamie says as he uncaps a bottle of clear liquid, and pours two shots.
-“I mean that’s almost 300 gallons a day.”
+"Just up the road, they busted an eight drum still last week," Jamie says as he uncaps a bottle of clear liquid and pours two shots.
+"I mean, that's almost 300 gallons a day."

 While Jamie is capable of expanding his operation, he doesn't see much point.
 With ABC acting as the middleman in all transactions with bars and nightclubs, he can only produce as much as they deign to sell.
 "I've probably got $70,000 in inventory in their storage," Jamie says.
 "There's just no way I can continue producing if they're not going to distribute."

-For life long resident of Bullock County, Sheriff Raymond “Buck” Rodgers, understands the dilemma in enforcing a law against one of the last viable industries for residents living below the poverty line.
-“It’s impossible to survive in a county with no workforce,” Rodgers says.
-“People have to eat.”
+Sheriff Raymond "Buck" Rodgers, a lifelong resident of Bullock County, understands the dilemma in enforcing a law against one of the last viable industries for residents living below the poverty line.
+"It's impossible to survive in a county with no workforce," Rodgers says.
+"People have to eat."

-Distilling isn’t the only way residents make profits off of the moonshine trade.
-Many locals operate shot houses in the back of their homes, often times a shot of moonshine can run as low as $0.50 and a gallon can be as much as $45.
-As a result there are very few bars in Bullock, most residents drink in the privacy of boarded up trailers and wooden shacks.
+Distilling isn't the only way residents make profits off of the moonshine trade—many locals operate shot houses in the back of their homes.
+Oftentimes a shot of moonshine can run as low as $0.50, and a gallon can be as much as $45.
+As a result there are very few bars in Bullock, and most residents drink in the privacy of boarded-up trailers and wooden shacks.

-Driving around the downtown area with Sheriff Rodgers, he points out several suspicious looking houses a couple of blocks apart.
-“See that white truck right there,” he points to the driveway of a beige home.
-“That’s a shot house.
-Now you see how close they are?”
-Rodgers asks, “one street over from the last one.”
+Driving around the downtown area with Rodgers, he points out several suspicious-looking houses a couple blocks apart.
+"See that white truck right there?" he asks, pointing to the driveway of a beige home.
+"That's a shot house.
+Now you see how close they are—one street over from the last one."

 As the car accelerates past a particularly run-down trailer on the outskirts of downtown, he says, "That's a 90-year-old woman who lives there.
 She's been selling moonshine out that house for years, but what am I gonna do?"